coen22/UnityURP-InfiniteGrass/README.md

 # UnityURP-InfiniteGrass
 Fully Procedural and Dynamic Grass for Unity URP.
+Distributed as a Unity Package Manager (UPM) package and relying on the URP Render Graph API available in version 17.1 or later.

 It meant to be a fast to implement grass system that doesn't need any baking or having any static environemnt.</br>
 Just enable it, give it the LayerMask of the objects where you want it to be, and everything gets drawn procedurally.